Gexkill/sweng2/RASD/src/index.md

 ** Entry conditions : ** The taxi driver must be logged in.
 **Flow of events : **

-* The taxi driver clicks on the availability button on his personal page.
+* The taxi driver activates the slide button on his personal page.
-* The system redirect the taxi driver to a page with two buttons: "Available" and "Not available".
-* The taxi driver clicks on one of the two buttons.

-**Exit conditions : ** The systems redirects the taxi driver to his personal page.
-If the taxi driver selected the available button, he can now see in which waiting queue he is and his position in this queue on his personal page.
+**Exit conditions : ** The system actualises the personal page of the driver with the relevant informations.
+If the taxi driver selected the available button, he can now see in which waiting queue he is and his position.

 ** Exceptions :** There are no exceptions for this use case.